Loxe-Inc/catalyst-proposals/Fund6/win-win-dispute-resolution.md

 - Fiat payment gateway
 - Mobile app development

+Q2 & Q3 2022:
+- Expand to all of North America
+- Expand language support
+- Execution of video-assisted mediation and arbitration on platform
+- Integration of court-mandated mediation
+- Integration into social good and government services

 ## KPIs

 - Number of ADR programs onboarded
 - Number of mediators onboarded
-- Number of parties singed up
+- Number of parties signed up
 - Number of mediations set up
+- Total volume of ADA involved in application transactions

 ## Budget breakdown